ande28em/Web-Service/README.md

    </li></ul>
 1. GET /guests/:id that returns as JSON an object with the guest’s first and last name.
    - `curl -v http://localhost:5000/humans/1`
-1. DELETE /guests/:id that hard-deletes the guest from the database.
+1. DELETE /guests/:id that hard-deletes the guest from the database.<ul><li>
      <pre>curl -v \
    --request DELETE \
    http://localhost:5000/guests/2</pre></li></ul>